 Below are the top 5 tips for parking a manual transmission car.
 The two gears you’ll need to concern yourself with the most are the first gear and reverse gear.

-- Hill Parking – If you are parked on a hill with the emergency brake set, there is still a chance that your car could roll if you don’t have the right gear set too.
+If you are parked on a hill with the emergency brake set, there is still a chance that your car could roll if you don’t have the right gear set.
 Choosing the right gear depends on which direction the car is facing on the hill.

-- Neutral Parking – If you are on flat land and parked between two vehicles, it is better to set the neutral gear.
-This would be a rare situation, but it helps protect your transmission in case someone accidentally bumps into you.
+If you are on flat land and parked between two vehicles, it is often recommended to set your gear in neutral.
+Although rare, it would help protect your transmission in case someone accidentally bumps into you.

-- Forward Parking – If your pulling into a parking space at a business or driveway to park your vehicle, then you would normally shift to first gear and then use the emergency brake.
+If your pulling into a parking space at a business or driveway to park your vehicle, then you would normally shift to first gear and then use the emergency brake.
 However, you can also use reverse gear as well and it should still be okay.

-- Reverse Parking – If you’re backing into a parking space at a business or driveway to park your vehicle, then you will want to keep it in reverse gear after you’ve backed in all the way.
+If you’re backing into a parking space at a business or driveway to park your vehicle, then you will want to keep it in reverse gear after you’ve backed in all the way.
 You could get away with first gear but leaving it in reverse gear is better if you’ve backed into the parking space instead of going forward into it.